Understanding The Spam Control Act

 The Spam Control Act defines 'commercial electronic message' in very similar, if not the same, terms as a 'specified message' under the PDPA - the difference is that:

-2. the Do Not Call provisions are about sending specified messages to Singapore telephone numbers without checking the Do Not Call register or getting clear and unambiguous consent
+2. The Do Not Call provisions are about sending specified messages to Singapore telephone numbers without checking the Do Not Call register or getting clear and unambiguous consent

-The Spam Control Act is about sending unsolicited commercial electronic messages so the definition of an 'electronic message' is central to it.
+The Spam Control Act is about sending unsolicited commercial electronic messages, so the definition of an 'electronic message' is central to it.

-The Spam Control Act also prohibits the use of dictionary attacks and of address-harvesting software to send commercial electronic messages.
+Therefore, commercial electronic messages are emails and SMS messages (voice calls are excluded explicitly).
+The Spam Control Act also prohibits the use of dictionary attacks and of address-harvesting software to send commercial communications.
 The PDPA does not currently prevent the use of dictionary attacks and address-harvesting software.

 The problem with the Spam Control Act

-The Spam Control Act is mostly disregarded because enforcement is, to say the least, cumbersome.
 It can only be enforced by a person who suffers loss or damage as a result of a contravention of the Spam Control Act.
-They can go to Court to get various remedies, including statutory damages of $25 per message (up to a total of $1 million) if certain matters are proven.
+They can opt for legal action through Court to get various remedies, and the penalty for spam includes statutory damages of $25 per message (up to a total of $1 million) if certain matters are proven.

 Instant messaging services